Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: First-order optimization: from Cauchy to Polyak and Nesterov

+is memoryless with $\Delta_f(\mathbf{0})=\mathbf{0}$ and in many cases nonlinear.
+Assuming that each coordinate of $-\nabla f(x[t])$ is treated equally, (i.e., the algorithm is dimension-free), the transfer function takes the form $G(z)I_d$, with $G(z)$ a scalar quantity.
 The dynamics in $G(z)$ can be quite general, suitably enhanced to retain past information so as to effect suitable processing and accelerate convergence.
 Clearly, the feedback scheme as drawn always relies on first-order derivative information.
 As a special case, it includes the structure of the heavy-ball method, as we will explain shortly.

 Inspecting the scheme in Fig.~\ref{fig:alg_feedback}, the problem of designing an algorithm that steers $x[t]$ towards $x^\star$ is equivalent to synthesizing a controller such that the output $x[t]$ tracks the reference step signal with \emph{unknown} magnitude $x^\star$.
-It follows from the well-known internal model principle, that for ${x}[t]$ to track $x^\star$, $G(z)$ must contain the mode of the reference signal; that is, $G(z)$ must have an accumulator (i.e., a pole at $1$ that provides the analog of an integrator in discrete time).
+It follows from the well-known \emph{internal model principle}, a classical result in control theory \cite{francis1975internal, francis_internal_1976}, that for ${x}[t]$ to track $x^\star$, $G(z)$ must contain the mode of the reference signal; that is, in the present case $G(z)$ must have an accumulator (i.e., a pole at $1$ that provides the analog of an integrator in discrete time).

-The response of the feedback system to an external step signal $x^\star$ can be equivalently converted to a response due to an initial state of $\frac{1}{z-1}$, with zero external signal.
-Thus, the convergence of the optimization algorithm is equivalent to the asymptotic stability of the feedback system without exogenous input, starting from a suitable initial condition instead.
+The response of the feedback system to a step signal $x^\star$ is identical to the response due to an initial state of $1/(z-1)$ without external excitation.
+Thus, the convergence of the optimization algorithm is equivalent to the asymptotic stability of the feedback system without exogenous input, starting from a suitable initial condition.
+We summarize as follows.